charfweh/Discord-Oauth-Mern/README.md

 ## :mailbox_with_mail: Contact

-If you've anything, anything at all, I've only one point of contact available right now and thats on Discord: Carefree#4601, I'd be happy to listen.
+If you've anything, anything at all, I've only one point of contact available right now and thats on Discord I'd be happy to listen.